mjeroutek/MCNP-Syntax-Highlighting/README.md

 "\Users\<username>\AppData\Roaming\Notepad++\userDefineLangs"

-(NOTE: If you are having trouble locating the AppData folder on a Windows computer, try typing %AppData% in the search bar at the bottom-left corner of your screen.)
+(NOTE: If you are having trouble locating the AppData folder on your Windows machine, try typing %AppData% in the search bar at the bottom-left corner of your screen.)

 If you have not used a UDL before, then all you should see in the userDefineLangs folder